 We worked with all birds from budgies to macaws and help overcome many behaviours such as plucking, biting and screaming alongside many health conditions.
 The best feeling of satisfaction for me is to work with a parrot to overcome behaviours and find their loving homes but also working 1-1 with the owners to support them to work through their problems.
 I have ventured all over the UK visiting owners and offering my help and experience with hands on training following the theory of applied behaviour analysis.

-My experience within the charity had been invaluable and the high of parrots looking for sanctuary within the rescue was alarming to me!
-The rescue had many amazing members and supported 1000’s or parrots a year but due to the level of parrots needing help there was not much time for 1-1 advice.
+My experience within the charity had been invaluable and the high level of parrots looking for sanctuary within the rescue was alarming to me!
+The rescue had many amazing members and supported 1000’s of parrots a year but due to the level of parrots needing help there was not much time for 1-1 advice and support.

 I am currently owned by a flock of macaws and they most definitely keep me on my toes.